turboedge/SpeedyBoards/README.md

 Latest version: A3 *First release
 ### Errata
 vA3: Labeling for trigger jumpers is reversed.
-The Secondary trigger jumpers are nearest the outside edge of the board, and the primary trigger jumpers are near the trigger conditioner socket.
+The secondary trigger jumpers are nearest the outside edge of the board, and the primary trigger jumpers are near the trigger conditioner socket.
 ## UA4C
 The Under Arduino Four Channel was designed to be as small as possible wile still using a standard off the shelf Arduino MEGA and Hammond extruded enclosure.
 This was achieved by using SMD components and placing the Arduino upside-down on top of the PCB.
 The unique stacking arrangement allows the unit to be particularly thin for a unit that still uses a separate Arduino MEGA.
 It is a 4+4 board that incorporates the follow features.
 - Four injector channels